EM Law | Commercial Lawyers in Central London

 Before embarking on a claim, you may wish to explore methods of alternative dispute resolution.
 These methods may resolve the issue without the time and expense of going to court.
 Such methods include negotiation, mediation and early neutral evaluation.

-Our breach of contract solicitor Joanna McKenzie will provide advice for your case.
+Our breach of contract solicitor Sasha Bark-Jones will provide advice for your case.